Falling through the cracks

 The Sunflower Stories, are short films where we speak to some of our Sunflower wearers about how the Hidden Disabilities Sunflower has had a positive impact on their daily life.
 The below collection of Sunflower Stories are conversations that we've had with autistic people and their families.

-However big or small, your help moves us closer to a society where the autism employment gap is smaller which can make a huge difference to someone with autism as well as increasing diversity in the workplace.
+However big or small, your help moves us closer to a society where the autism employment gap is smaller which can make a huge difference to autistic people as well as increasing diversity in the workplace.

 Our wearers, members and supporters are the voice of Hidden Disabilities Sunflower and we have put together a couple of ways you can help us to get the word out!